jakeBlackburn/artists-ecommerce/README.md

 this will bundle the vue app into a /dist folder, which the express server will send to the browser.

+note - "npm start" will start the server with nodemon, meaning you wont have to restart the server any time changes are made, you only need to re-build with "npm run build"

 # testing